Favourited 102 times

 Bad Belzig is a small town with about 10000 inhabitants.
-Not much happening, but there is an old castle and for those who like spa experience, there is a thermal bath with hot pools and sauna´s.
+There is an old castle to visit, and for those who like spa experience, there is a thermal bath with hot pools and sauna´s.

 Further, there are some interesting alternative projects around.
 Also, one of our friends is a regular workaway host, so we might meet with them sometimes, doing some bigger works altogether or barbequeing.

 Our house is very close at the railway station - 5 minutes to walk.
 The hourly trains will take you to Berlin main station in exactly 60 minutes.
 Also Potsdam and Dessau are interesting towns reachable within less than an hour.
 We both have a subcription ticket for this area plus Berlin, which in the weekends you could use for free to take rides into Berlin or Potsdam.

 We have pets

 Can host families

 about 4 hours a day, 5 days a week